brendan6089-oss/daily-message-project/README.md

 # daily-message-project
 A personal coding project created by a college student.
 The project sends one or two automated SMS messages per day containing a personal message/quote for a family member.
 Messages are non-commercial, low volume, and for personal notification purposes only.
+This is a personal SMS project for my mother.
+I have their explicit consent to send daily messages.
+They can opt out by replying STOP.